Chinmaya-Kausik/chinmaya-kausik.github.io/_pages/about.md

 <details markdown="1">
   <summary markdown="span"> <b> What am I doing these days? </b></summary>

+  * Working on my internship at Netflix, where I am focusing on post-training LLM agents to help them reason about very long contexts!
+This would apply to helping SWE agents work with large codebases, helping generative recommenders handle massive catalogues, etc.
   * Writing a paper based on my internship at Microsoft in the advertiser optimization team under Ajith Moparthi!
 I designed and implemented a fast algorithm for updating models used for advertiser bidding.
   * Collaborating with Yonathan Efroni (Meta), Aadirupa Saha (Apple), Nadav Merlis (ENSEA) on algorithms for bandit and reinforcement learning algorithms with feedback at varying costs and accuracies, also called multi-fidelity feedback.
   * Thinking about principled approaches to data collection and learning for RLHF under real-world considerations.